-- staff pay as % of total expenditure 81% (2021 79%); - staff costs as % of revenue income 77% (2021 79%).
+- staff costs as % of total expenditure 71% (2022: 74%); - staff costs as % of revenue income 73% (2022: 77%).

 Going Concern

 After making appropriate enquiries, the Governors have a reasonable expectation that the Trust has adequate resources to continue in operational existence for the foreseeable future.
 For this reason, it continues to adopt the going concern basis in preparing the financial statements.
 Further details regarding the adoption of the going concern basis can be found in the Statement of Account Policies.